 Rosemary is consistently targeted as a problem scent for epileptics so do not use our Rosemary and Jojoba Shampoo bars if you have this condition.
 Sage is another no-no so do not use our Sage Lemongrass soap, either.

-Bergamot is considered valuable in calming seizures; therefore Italian Bergamot, also a mild scented bar, would be a good choice.
+Bergamot is considered valuable in calming seizures; therefore Italian Bergamot, also a mildly scented bar, would be a good choice.
 Pink Grapefruit is another delicate bar.
-Other possibilities include Citrus Oatmeal, Patchouli Orange and Sensitive Skin Fragrance Free.
+Other possibilities include Citrus Oatmeal, Patchouli Orange, and LaRee's Scent Free.

 We believe that commercial soaps with their synthetic perfumes and fragrances should be avoided.